BobbaTea/Electrostatics-Sim/README.md

 # Electrostatics-Sim
 PhPhPhet-like simulation to replicate point charges and their movement with graphical visualizations of the electric fields, voltage, and potential energy.
+This project has been done in collaboration with Andrew Ji

 ## Instructions for Ph3et